 If you have just finished your studies and are starting your career, this post is for you.
 We all went through this, and that was my case two years ago.
-I wanted to share with you my personal experience through few tips that have helped me take this important step.
+I wanted to share with you my personal experience through few tips to help you have a good start in working life.

 1. Don’t take things personally